cwi-swat/rascal-dsl-crashcourse/README.md

 ### QL Exercises (3 hours total)

-Each exercise corresponds to a Rascal module, see each module for an explanation:
+Each task corresponds to a Rascal module, see each module for an explanation:

 - `Syntax.rsc`: syntax definition (grammars and parsing)
 - `Check.rsc`: type checking
 - `Eval.rsc`: semantics
 - `App.rsc`: execution (run QL as a Salix web app)

-- `Flatten.rsc` (*optional*): source-to-source transformation (normalization)
+Optional (if there's time left): extend the language with a `date` question type and revisit all the modules to adapt type checking, interpretation, and execution to support it.